zikkri/WordleRipOff/readme.md

-## This is a project I made using html, css, bootstrap and javascript
+## This is a project I made just for fun using html, css, bootstrap and vanilla javascript
 ## hope you enjoy :)